Oregon Route 43: Route description

 Macadam Avenue passes alongside the river for several miles, sandwiched between the river on the east and River View Cemetery on the west.
-It also passes near (and provides access via Southwest Palatine Hill Road to) Lewis & Clark College.
+It also passes near (and provides access via South Palatine Hill Road to) Lewis & Clark College.
 Near the northern end of the cemetery is an interchange with the Sellwood Bridge, at which point OR 43 becomes a four-lane divided thoroughfare.
 Soon afterwards, the highway enters the Johns Landing neighborhood, a narrow strip of homes, parks and businesses located between the river and Interstate 5, high on the hill above it.
 The area is home to Oregon Public Broadcasting and the Portland offices and studios of Clear Channel Communications, as well as a local landmark, The Water Tower.
 Oregon Route 43 and the freeway run parallel for several miles until an interchange with I-5 and U.S. Route 26 near the Ross Island Bridge.

 History

 What is now Oregon Route 43 was once the original route of U.S. Route 99 in the south Portland area.
 Now, Oregon Route 99E is routed on the east side of the river (through Oregon City, Gladstone, and Milwaukie); and OR 99W is routed further west (through Tigard, Sherwood, and Newberg).